microsoft/fluentui/packages/react-avatar/src/AvatarDescription.md

-An avatar displays a photo, image, or initials to represent a user, team, or entity.
+An avatar displays a photo, icon, or initials to represent a user, team, or entity.